AztecProtocol/aztec-packages/yellow-paper/docs/addresses-and-keys/specification.md

 See the appendix for an alternative derivation suggestion.

+### Incoming viewing keys

+The protocol does not support derivation of app-siloed incoming viewing keys.

 ### Outgoing viewing keys

 An app-siloed outgoing viewing secret key is derived as a hardened child of the master outgoing viewing secret key.